shafayetShafee/metropolis/README.md

 This will install the extension and create an example qmd file that you can use as a starting place for your article.

-## Install or update for an existing document
+## Installing or updating for an existing document

 You may also use this format with an existing Quarto project or document.
 This will install only the files in the `_extension` folder and will not install the files above that (the demo files).
 This is also how to update the extension if there have been changes.